MohitGoel92/Microsoft-Excel/README.md

 ### Things to Remember

 - The standard way of starting an Excel calculation is with the equals (=) sign.
-- Any reference to a specific cell must by referenced by the column first and then the row.
+- Any reference to a specific cell must be referenced by the column first and then the row.
 For example, cell A1 (column = A and row = 1).
 - An absolute cell reference will not change if a formula is copied to another cell in the worksheet.
 - In order to make a specific cell absolute, we add a dollar sign ($) before the column and/or the row reference.
 For example, if we wish to make the cell A1 absolute we use $A$1.